james-jamshed/DevTinder/homework.md

 -Install Mongoose libary
 -Connect Your Applicvation to the Database <"Connection-url"/devTinder>
--Call the connectedDB function and connect to database before starting application 3000
+-Call the connectedDB function and connect to database before starting application 3000 -Create A User Schema & user MOdels
+-Crearte POST/Sigup API to add data to dataabse
+-Push some document using API calls from Postman